transloadit/uppy/website/src/docs/instagram.md

 The `@uppy/instagram` plugin lets users import files from their Instagram account.

-An Companion instance is required for the `@uppy/instagram` plugin to work.
+A Companion instance is required for the `@uppy/instagram` plugin to work.
 Companion handles authentication with Instagram, downloads the pictures and videos, and uploads them to the destination.
 This saves the user bandwidth, especially helpful if they are on a mobile connection.

 ```js
 const Instagram = require('@uppy/instagram')